Thomas R. Palfrey, III

 Profile

 Thomas R. Palfrey's research spans a range of topics in game theory and its applications to economics, political science, and political economy.
 His focus is on understanding how people devise strategies when they have incomplete information, combining theoretical, experimental, and empirical analysis.
-He has applied his research to study elections, committee decision making, auctions, bargaining, public finance, and mechanism design.
+He has applied his research to study elections, committee decision making, auctions, bargaining, public

 - William H. Riker Prize in Political Science (2021)